Arrest made in connection with Sacramento mass shooting

 Associated Press

 SACRAMENTO, Calif.
-(AP) — Sacramento police arrested a man Monday connected to the shooting that killed six people and wounded a dozen others in the heart of California’s capital as at least two shooters fired more than 100 rapid-fire rounds and people ran for their lives.
+(AP) — Sacramento police arrested a man Monday connected to the shooting that killed six people and wounded a dozen others in the heart of California’s capital as multiple shooters fired more than 100 rapid-fire rounds and people ran for their lives.

 Police said they booked Dandrae Martin, 26, as a “related suspect” on charges of assault with a deadly weapon and being a convict carrying a loaded gun.
-Detectives and SWAT team members found one handgun during searches of three homes in the area.
+Detectives and SWAT team members found one handgun during searches of three area homes.

-The arrest came as the six victims killed were identified in the shooting that occurred Sunday at about 2 a.m. as bars were closing and patrons filled the streets near the state Capitol.
+The arrest came as the three women and three men killed were identified in the shooting that occurred at about 2 a.m.
+Sunday as bars were closing and patrons filled the streets near the state Capitol.

+The fallen included a father of four, a young woman who wanted to be a social worker, a man described as the life of the party, and a woman who lived on the streets nearby and was looking for housing.

 Detectives were trying to determine if a stolen handgun found at the crime scene was connected to the shooting, Police Chief Kathy Lester said.
 Witnesses answered her plea for help by providing more than 100 videos and photos of evidence.

-Note: This story has corrected the spelling of the suspect’s first name to Dandrae, not Dandre,